What we know about the shooting in Philadelphia

-(CNN)Officers are attempting to communicate with a gunman more than two hours after he opened fire Wednesday in North Philadelphia, wounding six officers, a police spokesman said.
+(CNN)Officers are attempting to communicate with a gunman more than three hours after he opened fire Wednesday in North Philadelphia, wounding six officers and trapping two others, police officials said.

 Here's what we know:

-Police and other law enforcement agencies responded to a report of an "active shooting" in the North Philadelphia neighborhood of Nicetown-Tiago, Sgt.
+Police and other law enforcement agencies responded to a report of an "active shooting" at a house in the North Philadelphia neighborhood of Nicetown-Tiago, Sgt.
 Eric Gripp, the police spokesman, said on Twitter.

+Two police officers were trapped inside the house, Police Commissioner Richard Ross told The Philadelphia Inquirer.
+The officers were pinned down on the second floor, the newspaper reported, citing police.

+More than three hours after the standoff began, officers are still attempting to communicate with the shooter, "imploring him to surrender and avoid further injuries," Gripp said.

+Four women who were apparently trapped in the building were escorted out by SWAT officers, CNN affiliate KYW reported.
+The women were crying.

+One of the women told KYW she lived on the second floor.
+"There were all these cops, they're good people.
+Don't say nothing bad about them.
+They kept us safe the whole time," she said.

 The shooting began when authorities attempted to serve a warrant on the 3700 block of North 15th Street at about 4:30 p.m.
-ET, CNN affiliate KYW reported, citing police.
+ET, KYW reported, citing police.

-Police were first called to the area for drug activity, Police Capt.
-Sekou Kinebrew told KYW.
+Police were first called to the area for drug activity, police Capt.
+Sekou Kinebrew told the station.

-Authorities have repeatedly urged residents to stay away from the area because shots were still being fired.

-More than two hours after the standoff began, officers were attempting to communicate with the shooter, "imploring him to surrender and avoid further injuries," Gripp said.

 Video from a news helicopter showed more than 50 police vehicles at the scene.
 It also showed police officers kneeling and crouching behind various cars with guns drawn.

-Gripp also asked media helicopters to "pull back."
+Gripp asked media helicopters to "pull back."

-Temple University put its Health Sciences Center, about 2 miles from the standoff, on lockdown, school spokesman Ray Betzner said.

-The victims
+The wounded officers

 Six police officers have been shot, Gripp said.